-The PolyCube project revolves around the question, how multiple data dimensions (i.e. space, categories, and relations over time) can be presented in an integrated visual manner to support users in gaining a better understanding of a given collection-a "more integrated mental model".
+The PolyCube project revolves around the question, how multiple data dimensions can be presented in an integrated visual manner to support users in gaining a better understanding of a given collection-a "more integrated mental model"1.
 Due to its relevance, we put specific emphasis on the visual integration of time-oriented data.
 In the cultural heritage domain time has been shown to be a crucial data dimension (Dörk et al., 2017; Windhager et al., 2016), which also requires specific visual-analytical attention.